rlgraph/rlgraph/docs/components.rst

 Calling the above API-method (e.g. from its parent component) requires the call argument `a` to be provided, whereas `b` and `c` are optional arguments.
 As you may recall from the `spaces chapter <spaces.rst>`_, information in RLgraph is passed around between components within fixed space constraints.
-In fact, each API-method call argumen (`a`, `b`, and `c` in our example above) has a dedicated space after the final graph has been built from all components in it.
+In fact, each API-method call argument (`a`, `b`, and `c` in our example above) has a dedicated space after the final graph has been built from all components in it.

-We will explain the
+**Important note:** Up until now, if an API-method is called more than once by the component's client(s), the spaces of the provided call arguments (e.g. the space of `a`) in the different API-calls have to match.
+So if in the first call, `a` is an IntBox, in the second call, it has to be an IntBox as well.
+This is because of a possible dependency of the component's variables (see below) on these "input-spaces".
+We will try to further loosen this restriction in future releases and only require it if RLgraph knows for sure that the space of the argument in question is being used to define variables of the component.

 Variables
 +++++++++

-Variables are the data that each component can store for the duration of its existence (which is the lifetime of the computation graph).
+Variables are the data that each component can store for the lifetime of the computation graph.
 A variable has a fixed data type and shape, hence a fixed Rlgraph space.
 As a matter of fact, variables are often created directly from `Space` instances via the practical `Space.get_variable()` method.

 Variables can be accessed inside graph functions (see below) and can be read as well as be written to.
 Examples for variables are: